Important Information for 2019-2020 Graduation Assessments and Provincial Exams

 More information about the assessment can be found on the Ministry of Education website:

-EBUS Academy will arrange the GNA 10 and GLA 10 exams for full-time EBUS students in January and June.
+EBUS Academy will arrange the NME 10 and LTE 10 exams for full-time EBUS students in January and April.
 Cross-enrolled students must arrange to write these assessments through their home school.

 ❱ Grade 12 - Graduation Assessment / Provincial Exams